Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 V2 · Agentic Evolution

-Field Participants Researcher Examiner Clinic Staff Agent Layer Conversational Capture agent Trust & Engagement Fatigue detection Data Quality Anomaly · Contradiction Clinic Flow Operational coordination Research Orchestrator Policy enforcement · Routing Longitudinal Memory Structured DB · Vector store · Multi-year state Outputs & Oversight Research DB Central store Insight Engine Risk flags · Patterns Audit Layer Compliance trail Human in Loop Review · Override
+V2 Agentic Evolution — field actors feed into a multi-agent layer including conversational capture, trust and engagement, data quality, and clinic flow agents, coordinated by a research orchestrator with longitudinal memory, outputting to research database, insight engine, audit layer, and human-in-the-loop review Field Participants Researcher Examiner Clinic Staff Agent Layer Conversational Capture agent Trust & Engagement Fatigue detection Data Quality Anomaly · Contradiction Clinic Flow Operational coordination Research Orchestrator Policy enforcement · Routing Longitudinal Memory · Structured DB · Vector store · Multi-year state Outputs & Oversight Research DB Central store Insight Engine Risk flags · Patterns Audit Layer Compliance trail Human in Loop Review · Override

 V2 — Agentic evolution: multi-agent orchestration with fatigue detection, contradiction flagging, HITL review, and longitudinal memory